 Two particular good resources for adding extra games: Great Games for Preschoolers and Great Games for Elementary School Children are two resources available through www.praisefactory.org.
 They each contain dozens of games that can be used in any Bible story or with any Bible verse.
+They are also included in Appendices L and M in the back of this book.
 Appendix K in the back of this book includes tips for pirating the Praise Factory resources for use in other curriculum.